Skip to main content

 Education and Experience

-Dr Legin earned his Bachelor of Dental Surgery (BDS) from the prestigious University of Otago in New Zealand, one of the region's leading dental schools.
-His passion for medicine initially drew him ...
+Dr Legin earned his Bachelor of Dental Surgery (BDS) from the prestigious University of Otago in New Zealand.
+His passion for medicine initially drew him to the dental field, where he discovered that dentistry is ...

 Don't Live with Tooth Pain!
 Talk with Our Team